 - how you would structure, and one or two items you plan to include in your web portfolio.

 The Review Process – Procedures, Criteria

-When you, your advisor, and CIS staff agree that your proposal is in final draft form, the CIS program coordinator will convene a Faculty Review Committee to evaluate it.
+When you, your advisor, and CIS staff agree that your proposal is in final draft form, the CIS program coordinator will convene a Final Review Consultation to evaluate it.
 A new faculty review committee is convened for each proposal or pair of proposals.
 This insures that proposals get a fair hearing; it insures that faculty across the campus are aware of what students are proposing; and it provides valuable feedback and advice for students at the beginning of their individual majors.
-Your FRC will include your advisor, the CIS director and program coordinator, your consulting librarian, a student currently pursuing an Individual Major, and at least one other faculty member who has expertise relevant to your proposal.
-The meeting of the faculty review committee will be public.
-You will each have a chance to explain the ideas behind your major, and why you have included the courses and other learning experiences you propose.
-The faculty review committee may recommend approving your proposal as it stands, recommend it with stipulations or recommendations agreed on during the meeting, or recommend that it not be approved without further work.
+Your FRC will include your advisor, the CIS director and a program coordinator, and if possible your consulting librarian.
+The FRC may recommend approving your proposal as it stands, recommend it with stipulations or recommendations agreed on during the meeting, or recommend that it not be approved without further work.